Heather oil field: Processing

 The wellhead fluids flowed via the production manifold to the 3-phase Production Separator which operated at 65 psi (448 kPa).
 From the Separator oil was routed to another 3-phase Production Separator operating at a lower pressure of 35 psi (241 kPa).
 Oil then flowed to the crude booster pumps, through oil metering then by 32 km 16-inch pipeline to Ninian Central and thence to Sullom Voe.
 Produced water from the separators was treated by hydrocylones and a compact flotation unit (CFU) to remove oil prior to overboard discharge.
 Vapour from the Production Separators was compressed, dried by TEG (triethylene glycol) and further compressed to 325 psi (2,241 kPa) for use as fuel gas and up to 1,480 psi (10,204 kPa) for gas lift.
 In 1985 a connection was made to the Western leg gas pipeline, a 6-inch pipeline imported gas into Heather to augment gas supplies.
 Import gas flowed to an Import Gas Knockout Drum, through metering and to an Import Gas Heater.

-The oil production profile for Heather A (in 1000s barrels per year) in the early operating period is shown in the graph:The fluid handling capability of the Heather facilities in its latter years was as follows:
+The fluid handling capability of the Heather facilities in its latter years was as follows: